Nobody should have to pay 50% or more of their income in rent every month.

 People have been asking me what we can do as the Yolo County Board of Supervisors to help the affordable housing crisis.
 We can and we should be:

-- Funding affordable and carbon-neutral housing development in Davis and other Yolo County cities through joint funding initiatives with cities and affordable housing developers
+- Fund affordable and carbon-neutral housing development in Davis and other Yolo County cities through joint funding initiatives with cities and affordable housing developers

-- Enacting strong renters rights and protections in Yolo County
+- Enact strong renters rights and protections in Yolo County

-- Eliminating loopholes that allow developers to skirt affordable unit requirements
+- Eliminate loopholes that allow developers to skirt affordable unit requirements

 As renters, we are facing an unprecedented housing crisis that makes our cities inaccessible for many people, forces people to leave their homes, has contributed to the houselessness epidemic in California, and further affects marginalized communities which have historically been discriminated against in housing.

 An Action You Can Take Right Now (2 Minutes)!